Alassan Gutiérrez

 Alassan Manjam Gutiérrez (born 12 September 2002), simply known as Alassan, is a Spanish footballer who plays as a left winger for CD Tenerife.

 Club career

 Alassán joined CD Tenerife in 2021, from CD Sobradillo.
 Initially assigned to the C-team in the Preferente Interinsular, he also featured for the reserves in Tercera División RFEF during the campaign.

 Alassán made his first team debut on 28 October 2022, coming on as a second-half substitute for Teto in a 2–0 Segunda División home loss against Real Zaragoza.

+On 23 January 2024, Alassan was loaned to Primera Federación side UD Melilla for the remainder of the season.

+Personal life

+Alassan is of Bissau-Guinean descent through his father.